keatonstacks/AVSupport/docs/biamp/tesira.md

 ### AVB
 - AVB is an open standard for transporting audio and video over Ethernet.
-- It provides guaranteed bandwidth and low latency.
-- AVB allows for the expansion of systems by linking multiple units together over the network.
 - Multiple Tesira units can be connected using AVB, enabling scalable and flexible system designs.
 - [AVB Overview](https://support.biamp.com/Tesira/AVB)
 - **TC5 and TC5D**: